World News | Two-day ‘Gandhi Trail' Tour of Four S African Cities Enlightens Participants | LatestLY

-Johannesburg, Oct 5 (PTI) A special two-day-tour organised for a group of 75 people to get enlightened about the Gandhi Heritage sites in South African cities ended on Monday, according to an official.
+Johannesburg, Oct 5 (PTI) A special two-day-tour organised for a group of 75 people to get enlightened about the Gandhi Heritage sites in South African cities ended on Monday.

 The tour under the banner Gandhi Trail, a brain child of the Consul General for India in Johannesburg Anju Ranjan, enlightened the participants about Gandhi's early days in the country as he led resistance to the white government's discriminatory laws.